 It’s not new news that COVID-19 has shaken the entire world, and as you’d expect for us, it’s been no different.
-We’ve had to change and adapt to a new way of working.
+As a creative agency we’ve had to change and adapt like never before to a new way of working.

 We’ve become faces behind a screen, seem to be working longer and harder than ever, and the four walls of our home have become both a safe haven and sometimes, a prison.

 As lockdown eases up and we move towards some kind of normality we wanted to make sure we commemorated this time.
 With the help of the hugely talented Khalil we captured some of the Spark team and their families, on their doorsteps.

 So in many years from now, when these portraits still hang on the walls of our homes, what will we remember?

 Of course, a time of uncertainty, a time of sadness, a time of cancelled plans… Holidays, weddings, birthdays, anniversaries… A time where grandparents had to wait to cuddle their new grandchild, a time where even funerals had limited numbers and a time where it was touch-and-go on whether our own Prime Minister would make it through.

 But it’s also been a time of stillness.
 A time that gave us the opportunity to think, to breathe, to live… without the must-do’s and the must-see’s and must-have’s of normal life.
 A time when we actually took a moment to look after ourselves.

 It’s been a treasured time for families – drawing, painting, playing, baking and homeschooling.
 A treasured time for couples who, with the likes of Six by Nico, brought the date nights home.
 And a treasured time for pets, who’ve never before received so much undivided attention.